Mosaic-Chain/mosaic-chain/README.md

 Depending on your operating system and Rust version, there might be additional packages required to compile the project.
 Check the [installation](https://docs.substrate.io/install/) instructions for your platform for the most common dependencies.
-Alternatively, you can use one of the [alternative installation](#alternative-installations) options.

 A `shell.nix` file is also included using which a complete development environment can be spawned.
 It also serves as a complete list of dependencies together with `toolchain.toml`